james-minton/rtcc/site/content/chapters/11-celebrating-and-documenting-your-win.md

 We have included our coalition’s lessons learned document, which is hopefully useful to you as you navigate the toolkit, and it can also be a basis on which you can model your own.
 Please share yours with us!
 We are happy to add new lessons learned documents from other cities to the RTC Campaign toolkit!

 {{< resource title1="11.5: Lessons Learned (PDF)" link1="/docs/11/Lessons Learned.pdf" title1-2="(DOCX)" link1-2="/docs/11/Lessons Learned.docx" >}}

+At the end of 2020, we premiered our Documentary, “Our Rights, Our Power: The Right to Counsel Campaign to Fight Evictions in NYC!” which tells the story of how low-income Black and brown community members dreamed big, fought hard and eventually won the landmark Right to Counsel (RTC) legislation, guaranteeing  tenants the right to a free lawyer when facing eviction in housing court.
+We hope you can use it for your campaigns for Right to Counsel!
+The documentary is 52 minutes long with spanish subtitles and closed captions.

+<iframe title="vimeo-player" src="https://player.vimeo.com/video/457047852" width="640" height="360" frameborder="0" allowfullscreen></iframe>